androportal/ABT/user/Account_management.rst

    :height: 200pt
    :width: 350pt

-* If ``manual account code`` was checked, there will be ``two`` options ie. Search by account name and code.
+* If ``manual account code`` was checked, there will be ``two`` options ie. Search by account name or code.
 Otherwise, only one option ie. search by account name.

 * User can Edit/Delete the selected account name from the list ,only if that account has no transactions.